01mf02/jq-lang-spec/impl.md

 ## Update performance

-We now compare the performance of path-based updates (as used in jq) and path-less updates (as used in jaq).
+We now compare the performance of path-based updates (as used in `jq` and gojq) and path-less updates (as used in jaq).
 We evaluate on two different inputs: